-Message: Primary care health professions shortage areas are one of the ways the nation uses to identify areas that need more primary care physicians.
-In this map, red identifies entire counties that are designated a primary care shortage area, blue indicates counties that have some portion designated as a shortage area, and white counties are not designated as shortage areas.
+Message: Primary care Health Professional Shortage Areas (HPSA) are one of the ways the nation uses to identify areas that need more primary care physicians.
+In this map, red identifies entire counties that are designated a primary care shortage area, green indicates counties that have some portion designated as a shortage area, and white counties do not contain designated shortage areas.
 The key point is that despite the replacement of general practitioners with family physicians and growth in the other primary care physician specialties, many areas of the country have unmeet needs and there is a persistent problem of adequate distribution of the resources we have.